From Mental Toughness to Mental Resilience: How to Develop it in Your Athletes

 “Individuals who think ‘puke training’ is mental toughness training are like those who misunderstand the warrior as an aggressive killing machine rather than a skilled and dedicated servant of his/her country, community, and family.
 As Richard Machowicz, a retired Navy Seal, writes, ‘Being a warrior is not about the act of fighting.
 It is about being so prepared to face a challenge and believing so strongly in the cause you are for that you refuse to quit.’
 Likewise, retired Army Ranger Lieutenant Colonel Dave Grossman states, ‘We don’t rise to the occasion; we sink to the level of our training.’
 It all starts with practicing and rehearsing the skills needed for mental toughness, so when the athlete is in the crosshairs, relying on these skills will be second-nature.”

-While defining mental toughness can be difficult—especially when it comes to our objectives as a coach, athlete or teammate—we can still identify the skills that come into play when developing the MT in ourselves and athletes.
+While defining mental resilience can be difficult—especially when it comes to our objectives as a coach, athlete or teammate—we can still identify the skills that come into play when developing it in ourselves and athletes.
 Such skills include:

 The ability to independently control central nervous system excitability and relaxation.
 Some athletes operate well in an excited state, while others perform better in a more relaxed and loose state of mind.
 Each athlete has what is called an “O-ZONE” (Optimal Zone of Natural Excellence).
 There is a general O-ZONE where you can perform your best, but specific skills/sports/activities may demand a different optimal level and the athlete needs the ability to modulate levels depending on these requirements.